GideonOdiokine/GideonOdiokine/README.md

 </div>
 <h1 align="center">Hi 👋, I'm Gideon O. Odiokine</h1>
 <h3 align="center">A front-end developer from Akwa Ibom State, Nigeria.</h3>
 <h4 align="center">Hi my name is Gideon O. Odiokine a web developer .
-I've worked on web development for more than 5+ years.
+I've worked on frontend development for more than 5+ years.
 I am a passionate and adaptable Software Developer with experience and expertise in various roles.
 My experience includes building amazing APIs, web, and mobile applications with React, React Native, and Javascript.  </h4>

 <hr>